 - Spanish Chorizo is a cured, ready to eat pork sausage.
 Seasoned mainly with paprika it may be sweet or spicy, depending on the variety.
 Typically served sliced on meat tray, charcuterie or cheese plates or used as an ingredient in stew or paella

 Mexican chorizo is made with fatty cuts of pork or beef.
-I like to dab up the excess oil with paper towels when browning the meat.
+Therefore, I like to dab up the excess oil with paper towels when browning the meat.

 What are Tamales?

 Mexican tamales are made from a type of corn flour called ‘masa’.
-The dough is usually filled with a precooked meat filling, typically chicken or pork.
+Tamale dough is usually filled with a precooked meat filling, typically chicken or pork.
 The tamale is then wrapped in a corn husk which is then steamed to complete the cooking process.

 Here is my Tex-Mex Tamale Pie recipe: